razagna/Accelerated-Cpp/Chapter 05/Exercises/README.md

+#### Q5-0.
+Compile, execute, and test the programs in this chapter.
+The test programs for this chapter can be viewed in the [Examples](../Examples) folder.

 #### Q5-1.
 Design and implement a program to produce a permuted index.
 The phrases have been sorted after un-rotating them using a function that compares the first letter of each phrase after the separator.
+The algorithm helper functions are implemented [here](src/permuted_index.cpp)

 The solution can be found in [q01](q01.cpp).